complynx/rpssl4bu/README.md

 This server is for playing game of Rock, Paper, Scissors, Lizard, Spock.
 The server can also use an external supply of random numbers (though this might slow down some functions).
+To use external provider, please provide necessary arguments or variables.

 Some features are not covered with tests for speedup purposes, but main functionality is tested.